 I know.
-To most people, this sounds crazy, or at least most of the people I have mentioned my plan to “what about food, skin care… makeup” and don’t worry I’ll address all of those obvious questions below but first, the “why”.
+To most people, this sounds crazy, or at least most of the people I have mentioned my plan to.
+They’ve said,“What about food, skin care, makeup?”
+Don’t worry, I’ll address all of those obvious questions below.
+But first, the “why”.

 Buy Nothing Day

 I first heard of Buy Nothing Day via social media, about seven years ago.
 Socially Responsible minded friends (as a protest to Black Friday) reported that not only would they not be having any Black Friday Sales, but they would instead be closing their Etsy shop that day in protest, and spend that day with those they loved instead.